tuzmusic/fares-you-can-use-rails/notes-and-fixtures/checklist.md

 X Access control for Admin routes (deals#create, etc)

 ## Admin Portal
+X List deals
-- List and sort deals
+- Sort deals
 - Fix namespace
   - portal method should be in AdminsController not Admins::SessionsController
   - more complicated than it looks maybe